-Flush toilets are available at the Learning Place.
+Flush toilets are available at the visitor centre.

-The Park Store, located in the Learning Place, offers souvenirs and refreshments.
-Browse through nature books for children and adults, as well as books on rock art and Aboriginal culture.
+The Park Store, located in the visitor centre, offers souvenirs and refreshments.
+Browse through nature books for children and adults, as well as books on rock art and Indigenous culture.
 Relax in front of the stone fireplace while enjoying a cup of coffee, tea or cider and a snack.

 A covered picnic shelter is located at the McGinnis Lake East day use area.